John Roberts (poet): Life

+One of Lady Catherine Pelham's achievements was to get Roberts to be the candidate for the Harwich constituency.
+Pelham had identified a vacancy and she obtained Prime Minister Newcastle's commitment that Roberts would be assigned the seat.
+However in 1761, there was a new King and George III had his own mind for a candidate, Charles Townshend.
+It is a measure of Catherine's character that Newcastle could not decide who to please and who to disappoint.
+Newcastle's solution was ingenious.
+There was one vacancy but Harwich returned two candidates.
+Newcastle persuaded the sitting candidate at Harwich to move elsewhere so that he could then install both Katherine's and the King's candidate in Harwich.
 He served as MP to Harwich from 1761 to 1771.
-Harwich sent two representatives: the first being Charles Townshend and the second being Roberts.
 During this period, in October 1765 he became involved in the debates on the troubles in the American colonies and the Stamp Tax riots, and encouraged that the worst rioters should be made example of (i.e. hung).

 He owned property in Harwich, Esher, Orford and London and died in London on 13 July 1772.

 In 1776 a monument was erected to his memory in Poets Corner in Westminster Abbey the highest accolade for a British poet.
 The memorial lies above that of Geoffrey Chaucer and was sculpted by Richard Hayward.

 Family

-His son John Christopher Roberts (1739-1810) held various civil service roles including Secretary to the Province of Quebec.
+His son John Christopher Roberts (1739–1810) held various civil service roles including Secretary to the Province of Quebec.